lash0000/SIA102/README.md

 Language: JavaScript

 ## Existing project (Unfinished god damn haha)
+It has a terrible bad security measure anyway.

 - For desktop-based version [see our desktop.](https://github.com/itgauy/GEN-HOTEL-VB)
 - For web-based version [see our desktop.](https://github.com/itgauy/GEN-HOTEL-REACT)